Moxinilian/server-manager/SERVER-SETUP.md

 To restore an older backup, use the `-t` argument in duplicity.

 ```
-$ duplicity -t 2W url://to/the/backup/data path/wher/to/restore
+$ duplicity --no-encryption -t 2W url://to/the/backup/data path/where/to/restore
 ```

 For example, the command above will restore the newest data before the date 2 weeks ago (`2W`).
 Other possible time descriptors are `2D` (2 days), `5h` (5 hours), etc. You can also use Unix timestamps.
 See [duplicity's manual page](http://duplicity.nongnu.org/vers7/duplicity.1.html#sect8) for all possible time formats.